GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/installation/running_the_tester.md

 Running the tester
 ==================

 Once you have installed the GWB, it is always a good idea to run the tester to see if the installation works.
 There are a few ways to call the tester:`make test`, `ninja test` and `ctest`.
 They can all run the same tests suit, but `ctest` is the most universal and versatile of the option.
-Running ctest may give you output like below:
+Running CTest may give you output like below:

 ```
 Test project /path/toworld-builder/WorldBuilder/build-rl